jeffbski/wait-on/README.md

 ### CLI Usage

-Assuming NEXT_CMD is the command to run when resources are available, then wait-on will wait and then exit with successfull exit code (0) once all resrouces are available causing NEXT_CMD to be run.
+Assuming NEXT_CMD is the command to run when resources are available, then wait-on will wait and then exit with a successful exit code (0) once all resources are available, causing NEXT_CMD to be run.

-wait-on can also be used in reverse mode which waits for resources to NOT be available.
+wait-on can also be used in reverse mode, which waits for resources to NOT be available.
 This is useful in waiting for services to shutdown before continuing.
 (Thanks @skarbovskiy for adding)

-If wait-on is interrupted before all resources are available, it will exit with non-zero exit code and thus NEXT_CMD will not be run.
+If wait-on is interrupted before all resources are available, it will exit with a non-zero exit code and thus NEXT_CMD will not be run.

 ```bash
 wait-on file1 && NEXT_CMD # wait for file1, then exec NEXT_CMD